javajenks/ivz-rasa/data/nlu.md

 - Can you tell me a joke ?
 - tell me a joke please

-## intent:tell_joke
-- i'm sad
-- can you tell me another joke
-- can you tell me a joke

 ## intent:thankyou
 - haha
 - thats funny thanks